em-i-ly/DS-Assignment2/Report.md

 index.csv file exists.

 To delete a url from the index I used the delete request.
 I think this is an obvious choice because we are requesting the deletion of a certain url.
 This delete request has a 200 OK response code.
-Once again I am assuming that the requested url to be deleted actually exists.
+Just incase the URL that was requested to be deleted does not exist, I added a 404 Not Found response code.

 To update the information concerning a given URL in the index I used a put request because we are updating a current resource with new data.
 This aligns with typical put requests.
 This put request haa a 200 OK response code.
 I return the 200 code when